It’s arguably the closest you can get to a private jet

 What was the Residence experience like?

-There’s a lot of disappointment when you travel.
+There can be a lot of disappointments when you travel.
 That hotel you booked, which said it was five-star, but had more similarities to a budget chain.
 The “luxurious” airport lounge which is no better than a fast food restaurant.
 The Residence was not one of those disappointment.
 Despite watching every video, and reading every article, and feeling like we had already flown The Residence a hundred times, the reality was better than we expected.

 The first thing that struck me was how private it is and how great that level of privacy is on a plane.
 I’ve flown in closed-door suites before (Emirates First was probably the most private) but this was something else.
 Not only can you relax without seeing or hearing anyone else, but you can also go to the bathroom without bumping into someone.
 And then, for the ultimate privacy, head into your bedroom, close the full-height door and you won’t see or hear from anyone.